fjchange/Weakly-Un-Self-Supervised-Papers-Collections/Weakly_Supervised/Inexact_Supervised( Multiple Instance Learning ).md

  ( apply Attention to MIL )
 3. Multiple instance learning with graph neural networks.
 ICMLW 2019.
  ( apply GNN to MIL )
+4. Monte-Carlo Sampling applied to Multiple Instance Learning for Whole Slide Image Classification, MIDL 2018. ( How to select the less but effective instances to form a bag from extremely large number of instance candidates )

 ## 1.2.2 in Object Detection
 1. Relaxed Multiple-Instance SVM with Application to Object Discovery, ICCV 15.
  ( treat the positiviness of instance as a continuous variable )